 Ciarán “Bearface” McDonald was born and raised in Belfast, UK, the Capital of Northern Ireland.
 Bearface is the latest in Belfast’s long tradition of singer/songwriters that includes Van Morrison and Doc Neeson.
 Bearface is one of two Brockhampton members who aren’t from the US, along with Jabari Manwa who hails from Grenada.
 From an early point in his career, Bearface personified the DIY approach that makes Brockhampton so special.

 “I started playing guitar when I was about 11 or 12 and have been playing music ever since.
 I started producing in bands and stuff when I was about 15/16 but only started making electronic music properly [in 2012].” – Bearface with Lights and Music

 Oh yeah – if you were wondering, Bearface is definitely a Fender guy.

 Along with Dom McLennon and Kevin Abstract, Ciarán McDonald had one of the most extensive solo careers out of the entire group before its formation.
 He began using the “Bearface” pseudonym all the way back in 2011 when he first started uploading music onto Soundcloud and Bandcamp, although back then it was styled Bear//Face.

 Bearface first started generating buzz with some very successful remixes and covers, including his remix of Long.Live.A$AP that has earned nearly 2 million views.
-He then released his first project, Beat_Tape, in 2012.
+He then released his first project, Beat_Tape, in 2012 (it has since been deleted from Bandcamp by Bearface).
 In 2013 Bearface went on tour with The 1975, opening for the Manchester-based rock band ahead of their self-titled debut album.